Gene Roddenberry

 Eugene Wesley Roddenberry Sr. (August 19, 1921 – October 24, 1991) was an American television screenwriter and producer who created the science fiction series and fictional universe Star Trek.
 Born in El Paso, Texas, Roddenberry grew up in Los Angeles, where his father was a police officer.
 Roddenberry flew 89 combat missions in the Army Air Forces during World War II and worked as a commercial pilot after the war.
 Later, he joined the Los Angeles Police Department and began to write for television.

 As a freelance writer, Roddenberry wrote scripts for Highway Patrol, Have Gun – Will Travel, and other series, before creating and producing his own television series, The Lieutenant.
 In 1964, Roddenberry created the original Star Trek series, which premiered in 1966 and ran for three seasons.
 He then worked on projects including a string of failed television pilots.
 The syndication of Star Trek led to its growing popularity, resulting in the Star Trek feature films, which Roddenberry continued to produce and consult on.
 In 1987, the sequel series Star Trek: The Next Generation began airing on television in first-run syndication; Roddenberry was involved in the initial development but took a less active role after the first season due to ill health.
 He consulted on the series until his death in 1991.

 In 1985, Roddenberry became the first TV writer with a star on the Hollywood Walk of Fame.
 He was later inducted into the Science Fiction Hall of Fame and the Academy of Television Arts & Sciences Hall of Fame.
-Years after his death, Roddenberry was one of the first humans to have their ashes carried into earth orbit, whereupon reentry, was lost into the Pacific Ocean.
+Years after his death, Roddenberry was one of the first humans to have their ashes carried into earth orbit.
+(Upon reentry, the ashes were lost into the Pacific Ocean.)
 Star Trek has inspired films, books, comic books, video games and fan films set in the Star Trek universe.

 Early life and career

 Roddenberry during his senior year of high school at Franklin High School (1939).

-Gene Roddenberry was born on August 19, 1921, in his parents' rented home in El Paso, Texas, the first child of Eugene Edward Roddenberry and Caroline "Glen" Roddenberry.
+Eugene Wesley Roddenberry Sr. was born on August 19, 1921, in his parents' rented home in El Paso, Texas, the first child of Eugene Edward Roddenberry and Caroline "Glen" Roddenberry.
 The family moved to Los Angeles in 1923 after Gene's father passed the civil service test and was given a police commission there.
 During his childhood, Roddenberry was interested in reading, especially pulp magazines, and was a fan of stories such as John Carter of Mars, Tarzan, and the Skylark series by E. E. Smith.